 Schanzenfeld and its surrounding area receive piped drinking water from the Pembina Valley Water Cooperative (PVWC).
-There is currently no piped wastewater system in the Plan Area, and as such, all lots are serviced using on-site wastewater management (holding tanks and septic fields).
+There is currently no piped wastewater system in the Plan Area, and as such, all lots are serviced using on-site wastewater management (septic fields).